The First Map of The American Continent (and Japan)

 The map includes a host of firsts, too many to include in this description.
 Includes a very early appearance of the Straits of Magellan, along with his ship Victoria, in the Pacific.
 It shows the earliest appearance of Japan on a map, predating European contact and based solely on legends, such as Marco Polo.
 The Yucatan Peninsula is shown as an Island.
 The map depicts cannibals in South America and names Florida.
 First appearance of Mare Pacificum on a map.
 Lake Temistan (unnamed in this state of the map) empties into the Caribbean.
 The mis-information provided by Verazanno is perpetuated.

-The present edition is from the first French edition of Munster's Cosmographia, and can be distinguished from other later French editions by the presence of the place name "Temistan" in Central America and the title of the map.
+The present edition is from the final French edition of Munster's Cosmographia, and can be distinguished from other later French editions by the lack of the place name "Temistan" in Central America and the words "nova Insula Atlantica" in South America.

 A seminal map for American Collectors.